morotsman/morotsman.github.io/_posts/2021-01-04-finagle-airframe.markdown

 Airframe takes care of transforming our json payload to a `Todo`.
 Since I wanted the title and completed fields to be mandatory I had to mark them with a `@required` annotation, otherwise Airframe gives me default values which is not what I want (read about id [here]).

-The state of the app is inside an Actor so the endpoint is pretty trivial, just ask for the Actor to create the Todo and then return the result (all in a non blocking fashion of course).
+The state of the app is inside an Actor, so the endpoint is pretty trivial, just ask for the Actor to create the Todo and then return the result (all in a non blocking fashion of course).

 ![Obviously!](https://media.giphy.com/media/IbI9JesSiQ7ay5ZXLL/giphy.gif)